B-52s test command and control in multilateral exercise

 |Downloads:

-This work, B-52s test command and control in multilateral exercise [Image 2 of 2], by TSgt Delia Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-52s test command and control in multilateral exercise, by A1C Nia Jacobs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT